suse-edge/edge-image-builder/docs/testing-guide.md

 ![image](./images/libvirt-iso-1.png)

-Browse to the ISO built from EIB.
+Browse to the ISO built by EIB.
 If Virtual Machine Manager is unable to detect the operating system, type `slem5.5` to search for the "SUSE Linux Enterprise Micro 5.5" version:

 ![images](./images/libvirt-iso-2.png)